zk4/vimrc/readme.md

 ## Move around
 Move around like emacs or mac style.
+Why Emacs binding?
+Sometime you do not want to switch mode when only a tiny nudge is needed to complish the task.

 - `<c-b>`          move cursor one character left
 - `<c-f>`          move cursor one character right